Share:

 Conflicts may arise between beneficiaries and trustees, especially if the trustee’s decisions are perceived as unfavorable.

 We are a Gretna law firm that has served the New Orleans area since 1980.
-Our estate planning lawyers are well versed at creating irrevocable trusts.
-We can analyze your circumstances to determine whether an irrevocable trust is right for you and help guide you through the process.
+Our experienced irrevocable trust lawyers are well versed at creating all types of trusts including irrevocable living trusts.
+Our expert estate planning team can analyze your circumstances to determine whether an irrevocable trust is right for you and help guide you through the process.
 We take pride in offering a personal and trusted experience.
 Call us today for a free consultation and find out why so many of our clients come back to us.

 Louisiana irrevocable trust, irrevocable living trust